LuisMSAmorim/rentalX/README.md

 - The rental must have minimum duration of 24 hours;
 - Should not be able to register a new rental if user already have a current one;
 - Should not be able to register a new rental if car are already rented;
+- User must be logged to create a rental;